Rethinking Open-Set Object Detection: Issues, a New Formulation, and Taxonomy: Experimental Results

+{\bf OrthogonalDet} \citep{OrthogonalDet} addressed low recall for unknown objects and misclassification into known classes through two key mechanisms: 1) It promotes decorrelation between objectness prediction and class label prediction, enforcing orthogonality in the feature space.
+2) It is based on RandBox \citep{RandBox}, a Fast RCNN-like detector that features the removal of Region Proposal Network (RPN) from Faster RCNN.
+This modification introduces greater randomness in region proposals, allowing region selection to be independent of the known categories' distribution, thereby achieving high unknown recall.
+We use ResNet50-FPN backbone for this method. }

-{\bf Simple Baselines}~~ We consider a naive baseline for comparison.
+{\bf Simple Baselines}~~ In addition to these existing methods, we also consider a naive baseline for comparison.
 It merely uses the class scores that standard detectors predict for each bounding box.
 It relies on an expectation that unknown-class inputs should result in uncertain class prediction.
 Thus we look at the prediction uncertainty to judge if the input belongs to known/unknown classes.
 Specifically, we calculate the ratio of the top-1 and top-2 class scores for each candidate bounding box and compare it with a pre-defined threshold $\gamma$; we regard the input as unknown if it is smaller than $\gamma$ and as known otherwise.
 We use the sum of the top three class scores for the unknown object detection score.
-In our experiments, we employ two detectors, FCOS \cite{FCOS} and Faster RCNN \cite{FasterRCNN}.
+In our experiments, we employ two detectors, FCOS \citep{FCOS} and Faster RCNN \citep{FasterRCNN}.
 We use ResNet50-FPN as their backbone, following the above methods.
 For Open Images, we set $\gamma=4.0$ for FCOS and $\gamma=15.0$ for Faster RCNN.
 For CUB200 and MTSD, we set $\gamma=1.5$ for FCOS and $\gamma=3.0$ for Faster RCNN.
 We need different thresholds due to the difference in the number of classes and the output layer design, i.e., logistic vs. softmax.
-We report the sensitivity to the choice of $\gamma$ in the supplementary.
+Additionally, Faster RCNN could be applied temperature scaling $T$ for the softmax layer.
+We set $T=1.0$ in our experiments, unless otherwise specified.
+We report the sensitivity to the choice of $\gamma$ and $T$ in the appendix.